Tavera15/FiveWonders/README.md

 * Setup Basics for PayPal in Sandbox mode.
 * PayPal Payment is now executed/complete in Thank You page.
 * Finalized order transaction on PayPal Sandbox mode.
 Created Order controller.
+* Home page styles initialized.
+Instagram API process was converted into a Service.